 Since I had steamed two small fresh pumpkins and puréed them, I was excited about coming up with some simple pumpkin recipes.
 Pumpkin bread was at the top of the list.
 I had a helper, so the mixing went fast!
 It’s so great to cook’n camp with family.
 My longing for teaching is always satisfied with a herd of nieces, nephews, and grandkids who are excited about creating something new in the kitchen.
-This bread was a special dish for my nephew who can’t eat nuts.
-It was amazing, so spicy and warm.
-Add any or all of the options suggested below to spice it up for the holidays or any time of the year.
+This bread was a special dish for my nephew, who can’t eat nuts.
+It was terrific, so spicy and warm.
+Add any or all options suggested below to spice it up for the holidays or any time of the year.

 - Dry Cake Base